1. Concepts

 Public Forms

-A public form that can expose an action to the outside world, allowing anyone to submit data to your stubs without needing to authenticate with the Stubber platform
+Public forms expose actions to the outside world, allowing anyone to submit data to your stubs without authenticating with the Stubber platform.

-You can expose an action as a public form, which generates a unique URL that can be shared with anyone, allowing them to submit data to your stubs without needing to authenticate.
+You can expose an action as a public form, which generates a unique URL that can be shared with anyone, allowing them to submit data to your stubs without authenticating.

 Features

-• Customizable form look and feel, allowing you to tailor the form to suit your branding in HTML and CSS
+• Customizable form look and feel, allowing you to tailor the form to suit your branding with HTML and CSS

-• Supports all the field types available in the platform, allowing you to collect a wide variety of data (Eg. maps, file uploads, signature fields etc.)
+• Supports all field types available in the platform, allowing you to collect a wide variety of data, such as maps, file uploads, and signature fields

-• The form auto-expires when the action is no longer available on the specific stub, ensuring that the form is only active when it can be submitted successfully
+• The form automatically expires when the action is no longer available on the specific stub, ensuring that the form is only active when it can be submitted successfully

 • Submissions run the action on the stub as if the data had been submitted from within the platform, allowing you to leverage all the capabilities of actions and tasks in your form submissions.